 Salad Cream and Brown Sauce.

-How do you have any kind of cheese sandwich in a country with no Branston pickle.
+How do you have any kind of cheese sandwich in a country with no Branston pickle?
 They have pickles but not pickle.
 They don’t really do chutneys either.
 So I don’t know what’s going on.
 What is everyone doing with their empty jam jars?
 Throwing them out?
-Wjat madness is this?
-Get yourself some pickly America and make your sandwiches great again.
-You will not regret the discovey of a ploghmans lunch.
+What madness is this?
+Get yourself some pickle America and make your sandwiches great again.
+You will not regret the discovery of a ploughmans lunch.

 Though I’m guessing a country only 250 years old didn’t have a whole bunch of ploughmen…